Our “Truffes de Bourgogne”

 The best to preserve the truffle is under vacuum with paper towels around the truffle.
 You need to change the paper towels every 2 days.
 You can also preserve the truffle in a jar with some rice under truffles.
 The rice absorbs the humidity.
 We can change the rice after 4 days.

-• Sunflower oil :
+- Sunflower oil :

 Conservation maximum 8 days in the fridge.
 You need 10gr per person.
-Put the truffles in a glass jar and cover by sunflower oil.
+Put the truffles in a glass jar and cover with sunflower oil.
 The oil changes a little bit the structure of the truffle but not the taste, with this you will make nice seasonings.

-• In 50° Cognac :
+- In 50° Cognac :

-• Frozen :
+- Frozen :